stephen-fox/packer-breadcrumbs/README.md

 ## Building from source
 You can use any of the following methods to build the plugin:

-- `go build cmd/packer-breadcrumbs/main.go` - Build the plugin directly with the go CLI
+- `go build cmd/packer-provisioner-breadcrumbs/main.go` - Build the plugin
+directly withthe go CLI
 - `build.sh` - A simple wrapper around 'go build' that saves build artifacts to `build/` and sets a version number in the compiled binary.
 This script expects a version to be provided by setting an environment variable